avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 }

 /**
- * @notice Contains the active state of a Validation
+ * @notice Contains the active state of a Validator.
- * @param status The validation status
+ * @param status The validator status.
- * @param nodeID The NodeID of the validator
+ * @param nodeID The NodeID of the validator.
- * @param startingWeight The weight of the validator at the time of registration
+ * @param startingWeight The weight of the validator at the time of registration.
- * @param messageNonce The current weight update nonce
+ * @param messageNonce The current weight update nonce.
- * @param weight The current weight of the validator
+ * @param weight The current weight of the validator.
- * @param startTime The start time of the validation
+ * @param startTime The start time of the validator.
- * @param endTime The end time of the validation
+ * @param endTime The end time of the validator.
  */
-struct Validation {
+struct Validator {
-    ValidationStatus status;
+    ValidatorStatus status;
     bytes nodeID;
     uint64 startingWeight;
     uint64 messageNonce;